Haobai24/Northwind-Database-Salesdata/README.md

 # Approach

-1. Explore the SQL database entities schema to organize and connect relationships between all tables.
+1. Explore the SQL database entities schema to organize and connect relationships between tables.
 Assign primary keys and foreigns key for each tables.

 2. Design SQL queries and extract useful insights for analysis.

-3. Create visualization on key characteristics earns higher sales.
+3. Create visualization on key characteristics leading to higher sales.
 Built a dashboard to summarize the results.

 ![Dashboard 1](https://user-images.githubusercontent.com/32496346/55676051-9c6e2380-5881-11e9-874b-0a3f0a0255c6.png)